B. J. Daniels (American football)

+Early life

+Born and raised in Tallahassee, Florida, Daniels graduated from Lincoln High School in Tallahassee, where he once threw 6 touchdowns and 723 yards in a game vs Demply Prep.

 College career

-Born and raised in Tallahassee, Florida, Daniels graduated from Lincoln High School in Tallahassee, where he once threw 6 touchdowns and 723 yards in a game vs Demply Prep.
 Daniels finished the 2009 season with 1983 yards passing, 772 yards rushing, and 23 total touchdowns.
 Daniels responded in his junior year with 3,205 total yards.
 Daniels was on his way to becoming the all time yardage leader in Big East history when his senior season was cut short due to injury.
 Daniels ended his college career with 8,433 yards passing for 52 TD's, and 2,068 yards rushing for another 25 scores.
 Daniels achieved 10,501 total yards and 77 total touchdowns at USF, and finished his career second on the all time Big East yardage leaders.
 Daniels finished his college career high on all of USF's rushing and passing leaderboards.
 Daniels is also a member of Kappa Alpha Psi fraternity.